Planning and Environment Linkages

 South Carolina — Liaison and Interagency Coordination Effort

-The South Carolina DO and SCDOT continue to meet with resource agencies under the Liaison and Interagency Coordination Effort (LICE).
-LICE members attend the annual partnering meeting in December each year, and meet at least quarterly.
-The annual meeting allows agencies to look at their overall processes, past successes and future goals.
-LICE meetings are more project-specific then the annual meeting.
+FHWA and SCDOT continue to meet regularly with resource agencies under the Liaison and Interagency Coordination Effort (LICE).
+Through the LICE meetings and enhanced communication in general, SCDOT is receiving more detailed comments from resource agencies, which allows SCDOT to screen projects earlier in the planning phase.
+Based on resource agency comments, SCDOT is also providing better wetlands mitigation.
 Through greater understanding of each other's needs and constraints, each agency can make better decisions and resolve problems earlier in project development.

-The following recommendations to improve the Linking Planning and NEPA: Towards Streamlined Decisionmaking workshop are derived from the FY06 Q2 and Q3 Workshop participant interviews:
+The following recommendations to improve the Linking Planning and NEPA: Towards Streamlined Decisionmaking workshop are derived from the FY06 Quarter 1 Workshop participant interviews:

 - Provide guidance to help states better understand SAFETEA-LU requirements and how the requirements are related to integration of planning and NEPA activities.